percona/percona-server-mongodb-operator/source/replication.rst

          - host: rs0-repl1.percona.com
          ...

-*Main* and *Replica* cluster should have same Secrets objects, so don't forget to apply Secrets from your *Main* cluster.
+*Main* and *Replica* sites should have same Secrets objects, so don't forget to apply Secrets from your *Main* site.
 Names of the corresponding objects are set in the ``users``, ``ssl``, and ``sslInternal`` keys of the Custom Resource ``secrets`` subsection (``my-cluster-name-secrets``, ``my-cluster-name-ssl``, and ``my-cluster-name-ssl-internal`` by default).

-:ref:`Copy your secrets from an existing cluster<operator-replication-source-secrets>` and apply each of them on your *Replica* cluster as follows:
+:ref:`Copy your secrets from an existing cluster<operator-replication-source-secrets>` and apply each of them on your *Replica* site as follows:

 .. code:: bash

    $  kubectl apply -f my-cluster-secrets.yaml

-The *Replica* cluster will be ready for replication when you apply changes as usual:
+The *Replica* site will be ready for replication when you apply changes as usual:

 .. code:: bash